spacetimeengineer/mupy/README.md

 # History
-This package was developed over 5 year period where it began as an experiment which supported a small innovation operation.
+This package was developed over 5 year period where it began as a thought experiment which ten turned into a real experiment which then turned into a research and development operation which then became a process which then became a programmible utility and libaary which then became a publishable useable package with an API and a CLI

 ## Project ρ

+### One-offs were a nogo.

+### Manufacturing and development is messy and wasteful

+### Trash and recycling

+### Needed a gamechager

+### Prime requirement : impossible requirements and infinite constraints

-Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity and manufacturing tecquniques .
+Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity and manufacturing tecquniques.
 The basic idea was to ask if there was some set of optimal shapes / limited parts which could make it easier to print and assemble anything.
 The idea was borrowed from legos except that the parts would need to be designed with specific requirements in mind that would improve the quality of any assembly especially when it comes to binding and unbinding.

 ![Alt Text](resources/rho_legend_0.png)

  This was mostly implemented with 3D printers and the main goal of this project was to create hardware families which could satisfy a great deal of requirements pertaining to the possible decentralized development of large scale systems which granted effeciency-of-scale level cost-reduction.

+### Build a star destroyer level spacecraft in orbit.

+It cannot be underestimated the level of infrastructure needed to make a star destroyer level spacecraft in earth orbit.
+It is a ver difficult, dangerous and expensive in every sense of the meaning however such a craft would represent a new level of freedom in humaninty.
+I like this iodea because it is hard but it is also rewarding.
+What if we had a tool that could do this.

 ### Goals